jesseharold/gender-unicorn/README.md

  - ability to select preferred pronoun(s), (she, he, they, custom)
  - ability to add optional identity words (like genderqueer, trans man, cisgender woman, gender non-conforming, etc.)
  - link to TSER
+ - change the DNA icon to something else - like a baby, take it off the body